graphdeco-inria/gaussian-splatting/README.md

 User [camenduru](https://github.com/camenduru) was kind enough to provide a Colab template that uses this repo's source (status: August 2023!) for quick and easy access to the method.
 Please check it out [here](https://github.com/camenduru/gaussian-splatting-colab).

-## NerfStudio Integration

-An user-made plugin for NeRFstudio to display trained models has been provided [here](https://neuralradiancefields.io/3d-gaussian-splatting-viewer-added-to-nerfstudio)

 ## Cloning the Repository

 The repository contains submodules, thus please check it out with